 Chemical engineering occupies a unique position at the interface between molecular sciences and many areas of engineering.
 Traditionally linked to fuel combustion and energy systems, today's chemical engineers are spearheading new developments in medicine, biotechnology, microelectronics, advanced materials, energy, consumer products, manufacturing, and environmental solutions.
 Entrepreneurs in chemical engineering are forming innovative new businesses, and chemical engineers have served as CEOs of leading global businesses including 3M, DuPont, Intel, General Electric, Union Carbide, Dow Chemical, Exxon, BASF, Gulf, and Texaco.

-LGO students primarily focus on biochemical and manufacturing processes facing partners such as 3M, Amgen and Novartis.
+LGO students primarily focus on biochemical and manufacturing processes facing partners such as Amgen, Pfizer and Sanofi.
 Students must take two of the department's four core classes: 10.34 Numerical Methods Applied to Chemical Engineering, 10.40 Chemical Engineering Thermodynamics, 10.50 Analysis of Transport Phenomena, and 10.65 Chemical Reactor Engineering.
 Specific internship projects are generated with targeted content to meet requirements for Chemical Engineering (Course 10).
-Novartis provides a number of the international internships for the LGO cohort.

 Popular chemical engineering courses among LGO students include: